ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 Our plan today was to make it to Kohvul lake, where Anuka had rented a small tourist cabin.

 In the morning we said goodbye to Lhagwa, his wife, his mother-in-law, and their 400 goats, sheep cows, and horses.
 We gifted Lhagwa and his family a flashlight setup that can be powered multiple different ways and a pair of pocket binoculars.
+And inadvertently, my sandals.

 {% include photo.html url="2023-09-14-north-mongolia/11/__2023-09-07_20-35-38-501000_evan.webp" description="" %}

 Although Kourtney and I shared zero linguistic overlap with Lhagwa, he had become a dear friend of ours over the last week.
 He guided us safely through the Taiga.
 We broke bread with him, assembled ortzs, and disassembled gers.
-He inspired us with his selfless attitude towards hard work that benefits all of those around him.
+We found the overlap in our humour.
+He inspired us with his selfless attitude towards hard work that benefits those around him.
 And what he’s no doubt most proud about, he beat us in cards many times, and laughed hard at the wins and losses.

+---

 "How long is the drive to Hoskul lake?"
 I asked.